Yang Jiechi: Career

+Minister of Foreign Affairs

-In April 2007, Yang replaced Li Zhaoxing, who had been China's foreign minister since 2003, as the tenth foreign minister of China.
+In April 2007, Yang replaced Li Zhaoxing, who had been China's foreign minister since 2003, as the 10th foreign minister of China.

 In July 2010, at the ASEAN Ministers Conference in Hanoi, Yang, responding to remarks by U.S. Secretary of State Hillary Clinton on freedom of navigation in the South China Sea, called the remarks "an attack on China" and told Singapore's Minister for Foreign Affairs George Yeo that "China is a big country and other countries are small countries, and that's just a fact."; however, Yang issued a statement on the Foreign Ministry's Web site saying that there was no need to internationalize the issue, that China was still intent on solving all of the disputes bilaterally.

 In a meeting with Australia's foreign minister Bob Carr, Yang criticized the decision to put US Marines in Australia's Northern Territory by stating to Carr "Cold War alliances" were out of date, to which Carr "reminded Yang that Chinese leaders like to relate the story of the Ming dynasty admiral Zheng He who took powerful Chinese fleets as far afield as India and Arabia but sought to occupy no lands".

 In 2013, Yang Jiechi met with Japan's new ambassador to China and leader of Japan's New Komeito party.
 Yang also held group meetings with ambassadors from EU and its member states.
 He also met with Moo-sung Kim, Special envoy of South Korea's president-elect Park Geun-hye, to strengthen ties with South Korea.
 Yang has also made pledges for more contribution to world peace.

+Director of the CCP Foreign Affairs Commission

 At the first plenary session of the 12th National People's Congress in March 2013, Yang Jiechi was elected as State Councilor.
+In August 2013, he was appointed as the director of the Central Foreign Affairs Leading Group after Dai Bingguo stepped down.
+After the Leading Group was upgraded to the Central Foreign Affairs Commission in March 2018, Yang served as its director until 1 January 2023.

+Following the result of the South China Sea Arbitration, Yang criticized the proceedings as having been influenced by "certain countries outside the region" in order to "deny China's sovereign rights and interests in the South China Sea".